gen-robot/Teleop-FrankaPy/frankapy/examples/data_collection/README.md

 ```

 ### Use this command for data collection

+If you would like to use kinematics, you should follow [Kinematics doc](../../kinematics/README.md)

 ```bash
 # Use ee pose impedance control in libfranka
 python -m examples.data_collection.data_collection --min_action_steps 50 --max_action_steps 1000 --instruction test --task_name bingwen  --episode_idx 1